 - 1/2 cup Sugar

-Start pressure cooker in Steam mode for 22 minutes.
-The timer will not work as we are not pressure cooking, hence set an external timer.
+- Start pressure cooker in Steam mode for 25 minutes.
+The timer will not work as we are not pressure cooking, hence set an external timer. (the same cooking time works in a stovetop pressure cooker on low flame without whistle)

 - No syrup variation: Adding the syrup is optional, the cake is delicious even without the syrup.